-People Engagement is the relative strength of an individual's identification with, involvement in, and loyalty to an organisation.
+Overall, the Engagement Index for Namibia increased from 70, to 71 in the last survey.
+While this increase may seem modest, the upward trend is noteworthy as People Engagement is the relative strength of an individual's identification with, involvement in, and loyalty to an organisation.
+Going forward the firm will continue to focus on this indicator.
 Conceptually, People Engagement can be characterised as a: